CppMicroServices/rfcs/text/0009-BundleTracker-integration.md

 The `BundleTracker` uses a pointer-to-implementation pattern to hide data members and implementation details from the user.
 This information is contained in `BundleTrackerPrivate`, which has a one-to-one relationship with the `BundleTracker` through a `std::unique_ptr`.
 This construct in turn owns an instance of the `TrackedBundle`, which subclasses `BundleAbstractTracked` and handles tracking operations while the `BundleTracker` is open.

+The customization scheme comes from a back pointer from the `TrackedBundle` class.
+When a `BundleTrackerCustomizer` is provided by the user, the pointer points to it.
+When `BundleTrackerCustomizer` is NULL when constructed, it points to the `BundleTracker` itself to use the default or overridden methods.

 It is worth noting that the API for `BundleTracker` is different from the current implementation of the `ServiceTracker`, which still uses a raw pointer for the `ServiceTracker` constructor's `ServiceTrackerCustomizer` argument.
 In the future, the `ServiceTracker` API should be adapted to function like the new `BundleTracker` API to make the lifetime of the `ServiceTrackerCustomizer` more explicit.
 ### Core Framework Interactions